jsvenancio/bash-backup/README.md

 » check modified files to more than 00:01:00
 » erases the backup folder with modifications to more than 60 day

+HOW TO CONFIG :
+  open config.sh width eg.: gedit set SOURCE var ser DEST (destiny) var

+HOW TO RUN :
+  open terminal
+  go to the bash-backup directory run "sh run.sh"

 ============

 Esta pequena aplicação usa RSYNC para puder efectuar backups de pastas indicadas pelo utilizador.